Arthur Suydam: Early life

 Arthur Suydam was born May 18, 1953.
 His great-uncle, John Suydam, was an artist in the 19th-century Hudson River School of painting.
 He began drawing at age four, and while in high school, discovered a collection of workbooks from the Famous Artists Correspondence Course, from which he discovered Albert Dorne and Norman Rockwell, who became his early influences.
 A reader of comics throughout his life, he was also inspired by the art of Frank Frazetta and Graham Ingels.

 Career

 Suydam's first published work appeared in Warren Publishing's Creepy magazine.

 Suydam has contributed work to many publications, House of Secrets, House of Mystery, Epic Illustrated and National Lampoon, as well as international sci-fi and comic anthologies.

-Suydam's creator-owned projects include Mudwogs and Mudwogs II, which first appeared in Heavy Metal magazine, and The Adventures of Cholly and Flytrap.
+Suydam's creator-owned projects include Mudwogs and Mudwogs II, which first appeared in Heavy Metal magazine, The Adventures of Cholly and Flytrap, and Demon Dreams #1–2 (1984) for Pacific Comics.